 Kevin and Alisa Rudolph learned about the meetings from a yard sign that Kevin saw on his way to work.
 He and Alisa came all the way from Spokane Valley to the meetings and also made their decision to take their stand for Jesus and the truth.
 Kevin sought to resolve a Sabbath work scheduling problem where he had worked for years.
 When it became clear that the company would not accommodate his request, he stepped out in faith and found another job which allowed him to keep the Sabbath.

-Several individuals are continuing to study and the church hopes they will be making their decision in the near future.
+Several more individuals continue to study and the church hopes they will be making their decision in the near future.